Public house manager

 Improved career routes, training opportunities and benefits offered by the big companies mean that graduates are recognising licensed retailing as a real career, rather than just a stop-gap job or a necessary step towards a career on the corporate side of the business.

 Some public house managers are self-employed, while others are employed by a national or regional brewery or an independent pub company.
-Many of these offer management training programmes and an increasing number offer training schemes specifically aimed at graduates.
+Many of these offer management training programmes and some offer training schemes specifically aimed at graduates.

 Look for job vacancies at: